annleefores/cruddur/journal/week0.md

 **Credit Spent Alert**

-Allows to send notification when credit usage crosses the threshold
+Allows you to receive notifications when your credit usage exceeds a certain threshold.

 ![credit alert](media/week0/credit-alert.png)